cnlohr/cnovr/README.md

 sudo apt-get install build-essential libgl1-mesa-dev
 `

+NEWEST:
+ * Make dragging be able to be two-handed.

 NOW:
  * TCC Instances should have sustaining data options.
  * Unified mechanism to drag models.